Actress - Matador, Animal Kingdom, Blood Drive, Valor, A Million Little Things

 Founder / Owner of Quantum Entanglement Productions

 Actress Christina Ochoa (born Cristina Ochoa Lopez, in Barcelona) is known for her recurring roles in US television shows such as Robert Rodriguez's Matador and TNT’s Animal Kingdom.
 She most recently starred as the lead in SyFy’s grindhouse-cinema-inspired series, Blood Drive and The CW’s serialized military conspiracy thriller, Valor.
-Next up, she will star in ABC’s highly-anticipated dramedy series, A Million Little Things.
+She currently stars in ABC’s popular dramedy series, A Million Little Things.

 Ochoa began acting as a hobby, starring in theatrical plays in Washington, D.C. at the Little Theatre of Alexandria and quickly decided to pursue a career in performance arts by moving to Madrid where she attended the Cristina Rota Conservatory and Film Institute.
 Additional work in theatre and TV soon followed including roles in I Hate My Teenage Daughter, Modern Family, The Neighbors and Spain's La Que Se Avecina, as well as in films, including Cats Dancing on Jupiter.
 She is also the founder and owner of QE (Quantum Entanglement) Productions, responsible for the 2011 short film Stay with Me, which won awards (including Best Actress) at film festivals both in Europe and the United States.